36890641/PortforlioProjects/README.md

 	where fiscal_year=2021
 	group by market
 	order by net_sales_mln desc
-	limit 5
+	limit 5;

--- Stored proc to get top n markets by net sales for a given year
+-- Stored proc to get top n markets by net sales for a given year--

 	CREATE PROCEDURE `get_top_n_markets_by_net_sales`(
         	in_fiscal_year INT,
     		in_top_n INT